Road Race Support for Team 3M

 So, mmmmmmm, what shop sold you this set up?

-"Bigshot", you are haulng around a shiny clean fixed cog you will never use.
-Maybe take it off and wear it as a necklace?
+"Bigshot", you are hauling around a shiny clean fixed cog you will never use.
+Maybe it would make a nice necklace?

 Thursday June 12

 Road race today, but first a morning of work.
 You know our motto at Park Tool: "It's a great 05:00 morning to fix a bike".
 Well, that's when work starts here.

 Mountain Bike racing offers a different flavor of grinding work, but there I can keep a spreadsheet on the laptop.
 I can determine which of my staff puts out the most work, which riders need the most care, what repairs are the most common, and what issues were not resolved by which mechanic.
 Here, I'm alone for most of the time, and I am reduced to this.
 A wheel sheet with happy faces or sad faces.
 It feels like all that I am capable of now.

 All wheels are team owned, not rider owned.
 They all look the same, and I need to get a system of control before it slips away.
 Lots of sad faces on bearings, but it is the tires that I must focus on.